Brian-J-Moe/vitalBayes/README.md

 <!-- badges: end -->

-'vitalBayes' provides a coherent statistical framework for estimating birth size, maturity, and growth parameters in sharks and rays using Bayesian methods.
+`vitalBayes` provides a coherent statistical framework for estimating birth size, maturity, and growth parameters in sharks and rays using Bayesian methods.
 The package implements hierarchical models via [Stan](https://mc-stan.org/) with precompiled models for fast, reliable inference.

 The package addresses critical methodological